alexdvdsn/HWS-Consolidation4/Consolidation4/README.md

  -  The user will enter guesses by tapping on an array of letter buttons arranged in a sub view. these button will be hidden once used.

  - The Answer / hint information will be loaded at random from a text file (in background) of answers and hints

- - The app will load into a start screen with a button on it, then into the game.

  - a reset button will remove all guesses, reset image and load a different random answer from the text file.